Ignaciojeria/einar-ioc/readme.md

-# Golang Dependency Injection Framework 🪡
+# Golang Minimalist Dependency Injection Framework 🪡

 ## 🔧 Installation
 To install ioc, use the following command: